prooph/service-bus/docs/plugins.md

 The `AsyncSwitchMessageRouter` Router allows you to easily set up a single router to handle both your async and sync messages.

-To send messages via the Async Provider mark them with the `Prooph\ServiceBus\Async\AsyncMessage` interface.
+To send messages via the Async Producer mark them with the `Prooph\ServiceBus\Async\AsyncMessage` interface.

 The `AsyncSwitchMessageRouter` is a decorator that wraps your router.
-The first time the `AsyncSwitchMessageRouter` sees an async message it is sent via the Async Provider, after that the message is routed normally.
+The first time the `AsyncSwitchMessageRouter` sees an async message it is sent via the Async Producer, after that the message is routed normally.

 ```
 //You can define your primary router...